-To obtain perspective on the responsibilities that Dependency Case Managers assume on a daily basis, Community Based Care of Central Florida requires new hires to complete shadowing activities during pre-service training.
+To obtain perspective on the responsibilities that Dependency Case Managers assume on a daily basis, CBCCF requires new hires to complete shadowing activities during pre-service training.
 There are working agreements that are developed in order to try and ensure that a variety of shadowing opportunities related to interviewing skills are provided.
 There is another structured component of pre-service that is referred to as Practicum Days where field trips are trainer-led to variety of services and providers.